Predicting Geometric Errors and Failures in Additive Manufacturing: Introduction

-In a nutshell, the technical contributions of this paper are the following: \begin{itemize} \item A high accuracy reconstruction method for data acquired during the AM process (more accurate than 3D scanners and much faster and more massive than other CMMs). \item A dimensional error prediction approach that is realized by an ANN that is trained using very high accuracy data sets. \item A framework for estimating the probability for a model to be printed without failures, a.k.a printability, based on the AM technology to be used, the application domain, the predicted dimensional error and the geometric design characteristics of the model to be manufactured. \item An easy to use interactive tool for determining the printability of a CAD model. \end{itemize}
+In a nutshell, the technical contributions of this paper are the following: \begin{itemize} \item A highly accurate reconstruction method for the final fabricated part using data acquired during the AM process.
+This method is more accurate than 3D scanners and much faster and more massive than other Coordinate-Measuring Machines (CMMs). \item A dimensional error prediction approach that is realized by an ANN that is trained using highly accurate data sets (source code for the pre-trained predictor and the feature extraction process is provided). \item A framework for estimating the probability of a model to be printed without failures (overall printability score), which depends on the AM technology to be used, application domain, predicted dimensional error and geometric design characteristics of the model to be manufactured. \item An easy to use interactive tool for determining the printability of a CAD model (source code is provided). \end{itemize}

-The rest of the paper is structured as follows.
-Section 2 presents an overview of the literature in reference to quality assurance, robustness issues and failure prediction.
-Section 3 presents an approach to predict the dimensional accuracy of a manufactured product, per vertex and per part, using machine learning methods, whereas Section 4 focuses on the estimation of the probability that the model is printed correctly, on a specific AM technology.
+The remainder of this paper is organized as follows.
+Section 2 presents an overview of the literature on quality assurance, robustness and failure prediction.
+Section 3 presents an approach to predict the dimensional accuracy of a manufactured product, per vertex and per part, using machine learning methods.
+Section 4 focuses on the estimation of the probability that the model is printed correctly, on a specific AM technology.
 Furthermore, Section 5 presents validation experiments for the presented framework.
-Lastly, Section 6 offers conclusions and future research directions.
+Finally, Section 6 offers conclusions and future research directions.